 Narrow road leading up Vesuvius.
 Killer switchback ahead!

 There are several odd statues along the road up the volcano.

-So Dianne found a park bench while i raced to the top (I forget if we tossed a coin for this or not, but in hindsight, she might have won the toss).
-Saying i raced to the top is lying.
+So Dianne found a park bench while I raced to the top (I forget if we tossed a coin for this or not, but in hindsight, she might have won the toss).
+Saying I raced to the top is lying.
 It’s a steep climb.
-In this heat all you can do is pace yourself.
-The views of Pompei below, with Naples and the Mediterranean sea in the hazy distance are wonderful (Caesar, i can see your house from here!).
-Forty minutes later i was peering in the crater.
-I couldn’t believe how many people had trekked up here in flip flops.
-Like they’re out on a casual stroll.
-Meanwhile, in my comfortable shoes blisters were popping with every step.
+In this heat, all you can do is pace yourself.
+The views of Pompei below, with Naples and the Mediterranean sea in the hazy distance, are wonderful (Caesar, I can see your house from here!).
+Forty minutes later I was peering into the crater.
+I couldn’t believe how many people had trekked up here in flip-flops.
+Like they’re out for a casual stroll.
+Meanwhile, in my comfortable shoe’s blisters were popping with every step.

 If you want to peer inside the crater, it’s all uphill.